52 Inches

 So 52 inches = 132.08 centimeters.

 Easy, right?
 But here’s where people start to second-guess themselves.
-But what if I messed up the multiplication?
-Worth adding: what if 2.
-54 isn’t exact?
+What if I messed up the multiplication?
+What if 2.54 isn’t exact?

 Good questions.
 Let’s clear that up.